jpurrutia/mlb-data-app/README.md

 Curation Pipelines:
 - Transformation logic in postgresql is done.
 Would need to create a stored procedure and trigger on the tables that are involved here.
 Trigger after insert on new records?
 Need to validate that I'm only inserting new records and overwrite on a key so no duplicates.
 We'll add a data quality check to write's to a personal slack channel to ensure this is monitored.
 OR OR OR -> SNS topic?
 Email alerts? over slack? idk

+- I just added the pivot procedure to the postgresql code.
+That needs to be a trigger.

 - Action Item -> have simple stored function to do operation.

+TODO: Design the flow of transformation and curation.
+How often is it going to happen.
+How much data is going to be process on each cascading run.
+This is important!!!